What is a mushroom?

-Chaga is a type of slow growing, non-toxic fungus typically found on birch trees.
+Chaga tea comes from the Chaga mushroom (inonotus obliquus) which is a type of slow growing, non-toxic fungus typically found on birch trees in cold climates.
 The exterior looks like burnt charcoal.
-This odd shaped mass found in forests may look like just another mushroom, but inside it is a super powerful source of nutrients and anti-oxidants.
+This odd shaped mass found in forests may look like just another mushroom, but inside it is a super powerful source of nutrients and antioxidants.

 How is Chaga harvested?